bitcoinfo/bitcoin-history/_posts/2019-01-22-permissioned.md

 —the first open-source permissioned blockchain

-* $100,000 bounty [was announced](https://www.reddit.com/r/Bitcoin/comments/25sf4f/100000_bounty_for_software_platform_that_can/) for the creation of a software platform to replace the Bitcoin Foundation, out of concerns over a lack of transparency
+I kinda lost where the following quote came from..
+I think it was Preston Byrnes blog.. oops!

-I’m into blockchains, having been a founder and former COO of [Monax](https://monax.io/).
+  >I’m into blockchains, having been a founder and former COO of [Monax](https://monax.io/).
 Monax built [the first](https://blogs.wsj.com/moneybeat/2015/04/14/bitbeat-blockchains-without-coins-stir-tensions-in-bitcoin-community/) open-source permissioned blockchain client in 2014.
 The design has since evolved into the market-leading Hyperledger Burrow permissioned Ethereum blockchain node.
 Burrow is presently the Hyperledger Project’s only Ethereum Virtual Machine (EVM), and is used by Intel and IBM’s contributions to that project, Sawtooth and Fabric, to run EVMs on those codebases.

+* $100,000 bounty [was announced](https://www.reddit.com/r/Bitcoin/comments/25sf4f/100000_bounty_for_software_platform_that_can/) for the creation of a software platform to replace the Bitcoin Foundation, out of concerns over a lack of transparency

 * [https://prestonbyrne.com/2014/06/02/project-d/](prestonbyrne.com/2014/06/02/project-d/)
   > In response, Casey Kuhlman, Dennis McKinnon and Preston Byrne of Monax led an effort to create the worlds first Decentralized Autonomous Organization